Great work! You just wrote your first React form.

 <form> element and a submit button, especially if you need to differentiate between a finished form and an in-progress form.
 But in some cases, it’s fine to have a “form” that is really just an input field.

 This is because, unlike in the traditional form paradigm, in React you re-send your form on every single character change.
 That removes the need to ever “submit” anything.

-That marks the end of this unit!
-You've learned a wide variety of important techniques: inline styles, separating container and presentational components, stateless functional components, proptypes, and forms.
-You'll review all of it in the next course!
-There is only one major tool still missing from your toolbelt: lifestyle methods.
-We'll cover those in this course's final unit.
+That marks the end of this lesson!
+You’ve learned a wide variety of important techniques: inline styles, separating container and presentational components, stateless functional components, proptypes, and forms.
+These techniques will be invaluable as you continue to build out more React apps!